B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - Removed punctuations (e.g. "!", "-")
 - Removed all numbers

-## 2. Defining a fixed sequence length and starting/ending points
-Generally, the input sequences for a neural network model should have the same length (because we need to pack them all in a single tensor).
-For example, when working with text data such as reviews, it is common to truncate them to a reasonable length and make them equal.
-For the case of the captions, since they are not too long, I looked at the maximum caption length in the data, which was 40, and used that as my fixed sequence length.
-Then I padded the shorter captions with zeros.
-So now all captions have a length of 40.

-The way that the final model works is that it will generate a caption, one word a time.
-So we need to define a starting point to kick off the generating process.
-We also need an ending point to signal the end of the caption.
-Then we can ask the model to stop generating new words if it reaches this stopping word or the maximum length of 40.
-To train the model with these starting and ending points, I added "startseq" to the beginning and "endseq" to the end of all the captions.
-To make this more clear, below is an example of how the captions will look like after this step (the captions are from the first data example above):
+## 2. Defining a fixed sequence length and starting/ending pointsThe way that the final model works is that it will generate a caption, one word a time.
+So we need to define a starting signal to kick off the generating process.
+We also need an ending signal to stop the process.
+Then we can ask the model to stop generating new words if it reaches this signal or a maximum length, which I will explain later.
+So, I added "startseq" to the beginning and "endseq" to the end of all the captions in the training data.
+Here's an example of how the captions for the first image above, will be modified after this step:

 - **startseq** a child in a pink dress is climbing up a set of stairs in an entry way **endseq**